shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

 ### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment

-In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
-This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.
+In this exercise, you will review the already discovered server on your Azure Migrate project.

 1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>